First time at the Grand Théâtre?

 I may not understand everything, right?

 Of course not.
-First of all, please visit our website at gtg.ch which provides lots of information, explanations and videos about the show.
+First of all, please visit our website at gtg. ch which provides lots of information, explanations and videos about the show.
 In addition, 45 minutes before each opera performance, you can listen to our specialist who gives some clues to help you better appreciate the work.
+A customized email with the latest information and videos on the show and your visit is sent to each ticket holder the day before the performance.
 Finally, all operas are surtitled in French and English.

 How should I dress?